Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-edge/product-variable.md

 }
 ```

 The alternative to using raw dictionaries for your XDM data is building a concrete class based on your XDM schema.
-For more information, see the Schema interface at https://aep-sdks.gitbook.io/docs/v/AEP-Edge-Docs/using-mobile-extensions/adobe-edge/edge-api-reference#public-classes, and the commerce example in [AEP SDK Sample App for Android](https://github.com/adobe/aepsdk-sample-app-android).
+For more information, see the Schema interface in [Edge API public classes](https://aep-sdks.gitbook.io/docs/v/AEP-Edge-Docs/using-mobile-extensions/adobe-edge/edge-api-reference#public-classes) and the commerce example in [AEP SDK Sample App for Android](https://github.com/adobe/aepsdk-sample-app-android).

 {% endtab %}